What is Azure Data Factory? Why should you use it or learn about it? What are the advantages and disadvantages of using Azure Data Factory?

 What is Azure Data Factory?

-To begin, Azure Data Factory helps you design your data movement solutions for on-premises or any cloud provider.
+To begin, Azure Data Factory (ADF) helps you design your data movement solutions for on-premises or any cloud provider.
 It is a serverless offering that allows you to perform Enterprise data movements and transformations while governing Azure Data Factory using the Azure ecosystem.

 The evolution of ADF as a tool and adoption of it during the past few years has been amazing.
 In only a few years, the Product Team has been able to deliver a high-quality orchestration and data movement tool.